jsamrei/slate/source/quickstart/hello_world.html.markdown

 ![Zillabyte simple apps](/images/SimpleApps.png)

-When an app is pushed to our service, we run the `execute` block of code across our compute cluster, as seen in the figure above.
-Each row of the results of the `matches` query are streamed into them.
-The `emits` clause defines the schema of the output from the `execute` block.
-This simple data app will process the millions of web pages in our corpus looking for the hello world.
-The results are automatically saved in a table called "has_hello_world".
+When an app is pushed to our service, we run the `each` block of code across our compute cluster.
+Each row of the results of the `source` query are streamed into them.
+This simple data app will process the millions of web pages in our corpus looking for the words 'hello world' anywhere in the page.
+The results are then sinked (saved) to a relation called "has_hello_world".
+The relation has one column, a url (string).

 ## View the results